DevRev

 Automatic work detection

-DevRev can automatically track your coding activity, even if you don't explicitly associate it with a work item.
-When you create a new branch or PR, and the branch or PR is not explicitly associated with a work item, DevRev will create a work item for you.
-You can later rename the work item in DevRev, or mark it as belonging to a different, existing work item.
+DevRev can automatically track your coding activity, even if you don't explicitly associate it with an issue.
+When you create a new branch or PR, and the branch or PR isn't explicitly associated with an issue, DevRev creates an issue for you.
+We call this an autonomous issue or autonomous work item.
+DevRev tries to fill in the details for you but you can rename the issue in DevRev, or mark it as belonging to a different, existing issue.

-2. You must link your GitHub account by going to Settings > Account > External Identities and Link GitHub Account.
+3. Each developer that wants to use this feature has to link their GitHub account by going to Settings > Account > External Identities and Link GitHub Account.

 You can configure these automations from GitHub for DevRev snap-in.